MOVIE thEATer • Snack ordering app

 High Fidelity Prototype

-So finally, after a lot of iteration, I created the final mockup, and with this one, I was able to deliver the high fidelity prototype.
-Please press the next button to play with the high-fidelity prototype.
+Finally, after numerous iterations, I created the final mockup, which allowed me to deliver the high-fidelity prototype.
+Please click the button below to interact with the high-fidelity prototype.

 Takeaways

-Impact: The app makes users find the snacks they need at the right moment when in a movie theater.
+Impact: The app allows users to find the snacks they need at the right moment when at a movie theater.
 This snack ordering app is an amazing solution for parents who go to the movie theater with their children.

-What I learned: While designing the Movie theater app I didn’t think I would have so many things to take into consideration.
-I also discovered a lot of pains in the user's journey.
-Iteration was the main key in the approach and solution of this project.
+What I learned: While designing the Movie Theater app, I didn't anticipate the many considerations and pains in the user journey.
+Iteration was key in approaching and solving the challenges in this project.

 Next Steps

-• In this project, I've focused on creating the snack ordering process, but users also want to buy the tickets and reserve a seat within the app.
-This can be one of the steps in this project.
+• In this project, I focused on creating the snack ordering process, but users also want to buy tickets and reserve seats within the app.
+This can be a future feature for the project.

-• Make the app more accessible and compatible with screen reading apps.
+• Improve app accessibility and compatibility with screen reading apps.

-• Iterate through design based on user feedback after launch.
+• Iterate on the design based on user feedback after the launch.

-Please follow the next links to access the high fidelity prototype and the documentation of this project.
+Please follow the links below to access the high-fidelity prototype and the documentation of this project.